SerenityOS/serenity/Base/usr/share/man/man1/tr.md

 * `--version`: Print version
 * `-c`, `--complement`: Take the complement of the first set
 * `-d`, `--delete`: Delete characters instead of replacing
+* `-s`, `--squeeze-repeats`: Omit repeated characters listed in the 'to' set from the output

 ## Arguments: